dylan-foundry/tracing/documentation/source/index.rst

 .. generic-function:: span-start-time

-   Returns the time, relative to application startup, that the span was created.
+   Returns the time that the span was created.

    :signature: span-start-time (span) => (timestamp)

    :parameter span: An instance of :class:`<span>`.
    :value timestamp: An instance of :class:`<timestamp>`.

+   Like other time values in Dylan, this is the time since January 1, 1900.

    See also:

    * :gf:`span-duration`
    * :class:`<timestamp>`
+   * :gf:`timestamp-days`
    * :gf:`timestamp-microseconds`
    * :gf:`timestamp-seconds`